donti17/FMX-Compatibility/README.md

 - **Arcade games should work out of the box** and generally do not require patching.
 If an arcade game does not work, feel free to let me know via the issues tab and I can get an arcade file.

 ## How to Contribute
-We rely on the community to expand and maintain this database.
+We rely on the community to expand and maintain this database (though I will be posting a lot here too with my findings!).
 To submit a compatibility report:

 1. **Fork this repo**
 2. **Edit the relevant markdown file** in the `games/` folder